xlladdins/xll/docs/Excel4MacrosH-P.md

 **Related Functions**

-COPY.PICTURE   Creates a picture of the current selection for use in another program
+COPY.PICTURE&nbsp;&nbsp;&nbsp;Creates a picture of the current selection for use in another program

-INSERT.PICTURE   Inserts a picture from a file
+INSERT.PICTURE&nbsp;&nbsp;&nbsp;Inserts a picture from a file

-PASTE.PICTURE.LINK   Pastes a linked picture of the currently copied area
+PASTE.PICTURE.LINK&nbsp;&nbsp;&nbsp;Pastes a linked picture of the currently copied area

 Return to [top](#H)